r00tmebaby/Cisco-Support-API/README.md

-# Cisco Business Critical Services (BCS) - Open Data Alternative
+# Cisco Support - Open Data Alternative

 Business Critical Services (BCS) traditionally provides customers with network Operational Insights (OI) through Network Consulting Engineers (NCE) or via a customer portal.
 While this is valuable, customers have expressed the need for a more flexible consumption model—one that integrates seamlessly into their existing workflows.